NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 ## [Lichtgeschwindigkeit](https://foundryvtt.com/packages/lichtgeschwindigkeit) v1.3.4
   This module provides a much more accurate and performant lighting calculation system for Foundry.
 No configuration required, and upon enabling, it gives a noticeable improvement.
 Works perfectly with modules like [Perfect Vision](https://foundryvtt.com/packages/perfect-vision/).
+This thing is legit - I was a little skeptical at first upon hearing it, but it's easily one of my favorite modules now.

 ## [Lock View](https://foundryvtt.com/packages/LockView/) v1.4.12
   Adds ability to lock the view of scenes.
 Useful for landing pages and scenes that you want to set a specific view for.